Understand Nutrition Claims

-Food packages are allowed to display only a handful of nutrition claims (such as "no sugar added").
-The manufacturer must support any nutrition claim on the package by listing the related nutrients on the nutrition facts label.
-There are no regulations on the placement, size, or color of the claim, which makes comparing products difficult -- until you look at the nutrition facts panels side-by-side.
+The U.S. Food and Drug Administration (FDA) allows food manufacturers to use on packaging only a handful of nutrition claims, which are defined by the FDA.
+The manufacturer must support any nutrition claim (such as "no sugar added") on the package by listing the related nutrients on the Nutrition Facts label.
+There are no regulations on the placement or design of the claim, which makes comparing products difficult—until you look at the nutrition labels side-by-side.

 When the word "no" appears on a food package, it means that food item contains no amount or trivial amounts of the particular nutrient advertised, such as cholesterol or salt.

 Other terms that can be used to claim “no”: free; without; zero